 A defect in the item was correctly described by the seller.

-The item was properly described, but the buyer didn't want it after receiving it.
+The listing properly describes the item, but the buyer didn't want the item after receiving it.

-The item was properly described but didn't meet the buyer's expectations.
+The listing properly describes the item, but the item didn't meet the buyer's expectations.

-The item has minor scratches and was listed as used condition.
+The item has minor scratches and was listed as used.

 Offer another solution

 You can always offer another solution to the buyer.
-It's important that you and the buyer try to come to an agreement, and the buyer is happy with the outcome.
-Please contact the buyer through the Resolution Center, so there's a record of communications and we know the status of the case.
+Try to come to an agreement with the buyer, so that the buyer is happy with the outcome.
+Contact the buyer through the Resolution Center, so you have a record of communications and we know the status of the case.

 More about refunds

-Once a case is opened, funds in your PayPal account (related only to that sale) may be put on hold.
-When the buyer is satisfied, or we find in your favor, the funds are again available for you to use.
+Once the buyer opens a case, funds in your PayPal account (related only to that sale) may be put on hold.
+When you resolve the situation with the buyer, or we find in your favor, the funds are again available for you to use.

-If the buyer paid with PayPal, eBay will deduct the refund from your PayPal account.
+If the buyer paid with PayPal, we deduct the refund from your PayPal account.

-If the buyer didn't pay with PayPal, there aren't sufficient funds in your PayPal account, or PayPal isn't your preferred reimbursement payment method, we'll ask you to add a reimbursement payment method.
+If the buyer didn't pay with PayPal, you don't have sufficient funds in your PayPal account, or PayPal isn't your preferred reimbursement payment method, we ask you to add a reimbursement payment method.

-If you've already designated a preferred reimbursement method, we'll deduct funds from that account.
+If you've already designated a preferred reimbursement method, we deduct funds from that account.

 If you don't reply to a case by the deadline, or you and the buyer can't reach an agreement, the buyer may escalate the case.
-We'll review the case and come to a final decision.
-If we find in favor of the buyer, we'll refund the buyer directly and recover the amount of the refund from you using one of the methods described above.
+We review the case and come to a final decision.
+If we find in favor of the buyer, we refund the buyer directly and recover the amount of the refund from you.